Hyundai Santa Cruz Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Hyundai Santa Cruz are $1,454 a year with full coverage.
-Comprehensive insurance costs around $332, collision insurance costs $566, and liability is $398.
-A policy with only liability insurance costs around $460 a year, and a high-risk policy costs $3,136 or more.
-Teenage drivers pay the most at up to $5,348 a year.
+Average insurance rates for a Hyundai Santa Cruz are $1,454 a year for full coverage.
+Comprehensive costs on average $332, collision costs $566, and liability costs $398.
+Buying just liability costs as little as $460 a year, with insurance for high-risk drivers costing around $3,136.
+Teen drivers receive the highest rates at $5,348 a year or more.

 Average premium for full coverage: $1,454

-These estimates include $500 policy deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
-Rates include averaging for all U.S. states and for different Santa Cruz trim levels.
+Includes $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and for different Santa Cruz trim levels.

-For the average driver, insurance rates for a Hyundai Santa Cruz range from as low as $460 for just the minimum liability insurance to a much higher rate of $3,136 for a driver who requires high-risk insurance.
+For a driver around age 40, prices range go from as low as $460 for a discount liability-only rate to a much higher rate of $3,136 for a policy for a high-risk driver.

-These rate differences demonstrate why anyone shopping for car insurance should compare rates quotes for a specific zip code and risk profile, instead of using average rates.
+These examples show why anyone shopping for car insurance should compare rates based on a specific location and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.